Skip to content

 If you discover a security vulnerability in Warp:

-Warp follows responsible disclosure practices and acknowledges reports within 48 hours.
+Warp follows responsible disclosure practices and works with reporters to coordinate disclosure timelines.

 Enterprise customers receive priority security support: